MicrosoftDocs/Viva/Viva/insights/advanced/analyst/custom-metrics.md

 ##### Filter and define collaboration type(s)

->[!Note]
->Some metrics, like **Number of attendees who joined the meeting on time**, have existing filters.
+Some metrics, like **Number of attendees who joined the meeting on time**, have existing filters.
 These existing filters appear in a white box and are grayed out.
 You can view these filters, but you're not able to edit them.
 If a metric has existing filters, you can still add your own custom filters to it.

+>[!Important]
-When you add filters for meeting query metrics, the meeting activity attribute you'll work with will always be "Attendee."
+>When you add filters for meeting query metrics, the meeting activity attribute you'll work with will always be "Attendee."

 After you set "Attendee" as the **Meeting activity attribute**, you can pick from any attribute in your organizational data.
 For example, you could set this metric to include attendees whose **HireDate** is before April 10 2022, or attendees who are in the Asia/Seoul **TimeZone**.